moxiegirl/getstarted/content/linux/step_six.md

 * create a Docker Hub account and repository
 * pushed your image to Docker Hub for others to share

 You've only scratched the surface of what Docker can do.
+Go to the next page to [learn more](/linux/last_page).